Rudeman45/Rudeman45/README.md

 - 👋 Hi, I’m @Rudeman45
 - 👀 I’m interested in video games
 - 🌱 I’m currently learning c++/c#
-- 📫 How to reach me through dm's
+- 📫 You can reach me through dm's

 <!---
 Rudeman45/Rudeman45 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.